 STANDARDS FOR THE PROFESSIONAL PRACTICE OF INTERNAL AUDITING

-Internal Auditing will govern itself by adherence to the mandatory elements of the Institute of Internal Auditors’ International Professional Practices Framework, including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing (Standards), and the Definition of Internal Auditing.
-The Director of Internal Auditing will report periodically to senior management and the Executive and Audit Committee regarding the department’s conformance to the Code of Ethics and the Standards.
+Internal Auditing will govern itself by adherence to the mandatory elements of the Institute of Internal Auditors’ (IIA) International Professional Practices Framework, including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing (Standards), and the Definition of Internal Auditing.
+The Director of Internal Auditing (Director) will report periodically to senior management and the Executive and Audit Committee of the Board of Trustees regarding the department’s conformance to the Code of Ethics and the Standards.

 The Executive and Audit Committee was formed to assist the Board of Trustees in its oversight function.
-The Director of Internal Auditing reports functionally to the Executive and Audit Committee of the Board of Trustees and administratively to the Executive Vice President for Finance and Operations.
-This reporting relationship allows the Director to provide information directly to the Executive and Audit Committee regarding the strengths and risks of University processes and controls.
+The Director reports functionally to the Executive and Audit Committee and administratively to the Executive Vice President for Finance and Operations.
+This reporting relationship allows the Director to communicate and interact directly with the Executive and Audit Committee, including in private meetings without management present.

-Authorization is granted for full and complete access to any records, either manual or electronic, physical properties, and personnel relevant to the assurance or consulting engagement.
+Authorization is granted for full, free, and unrestricted access to all records, physical properties, and personnel relevant to the assurance or consulting engagement.
 Internal Auditing shall have the authority to review and appraise policies, plans, procedures, and records.
 Documents and information given to internal auditors during an engagement will be handled in the same prudent manner as by those employees normally accountable for such information.

 The Office of Internal Auditing will:

 - develop and submit to the Executive and Audit Committee for review and approval an annual risk-based audit plan that includes consideration of the University’s goals and objectives and the concerns of management and the Board,